If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Amy x

-How CBD Lube Changed My Sex Life When My Body Forgot How to Orgasm
+Dani Pepper O: How This CBD Lube Changed My Sex Life When My Body Forgot How to Orgasm

 I was in a sexless relationship for almost six years.
 It was difficult not just physically, but mentally, too.
 I wanted an intimate relationship, but sadly he wasn’t interested.
 Of course, I thought it was me.
 That something was wrong with me.
 I changed how I looked constantly to see if maybe he’d start loving me again, but the relationship had been dead for years.

 When we first got together, I was able to orgasm easily and quickly.
 Multiple times.
-Having an orgasm had never been a concern to me.
+Having an orgasm wasn’t something I’d ever struggled with.
 I’d always had a good sex life before the relationship, and during the first year.
 But everything changed, and I don’t know why.

 When we finally broke up and I walked away from the stale relationship, I met somebody new quickly.
 My family and friends warned me that it was too early, that I needed to heal.
 But I had already done my healing over the last six months of the relationship—because I knew it was coming to an end.